sproutcore/guides/README.md

 Once you've completed these steps, you're ready to start working with SproutGuides.
 You'll do your work inside the source/ directory.
-As you make changes, run `guides generate` to see them reflected in the output.
+As you make changes, run `guides preview` to see your changes reflected in the output.

 If you have any questions, the team can be reached at [@sproutcore](http://twitter.com/#!/sproutcore) or [#sproutcore](irc://irc.freenode.net/sproutcore)